Debit Blocks and Negative Balances

 What is a debit block?

-When you tell a Square representative that Square isn’t authorized to debit your bank account, you’re effectively revoking consent for us to make any ACH credits or debits to your linked bank account.
-Until you provide us with new authorization, Square will be unable to credit your bank account for payments you’ve processed.
+When you tell a Square representative that Square isn’t authorised to debit your bank account, you’re effectively revoking consent for us to make any credits or debits to your linked bank account.
+Until you provide us with new authorisation, Square will be unable to credit your bank account for payments you’ve processed.
 We’ll also be unable to debit your bank account for refunds, disputed payments, or other Square subscription services.

 This is in line with our Payment Terms (and does not constitute an amendment or waiver of the Square, Inc. Payment Terms).
-If you like, you can review Sections 2, 10, 16, 18 and 19 of the Terms, which lays out your liability for chargebacks.
-You should be aware that Square, Inc. reserves the right to pursue a negative balance via all available channels if we can’t reach a mutually agreeable repayment plan.
+If you like, you can review Sections 2, 10, 16, 18 and 19 of the Terms, which lays out your liability for chargebacks and the Direct Debit Request Service Agreement that you agreed to when you signed up with Square.
+You should be aware that Square reserves the right to pursue a negative balance via all available channels if we can’t reach a mutually agreeable repayment plan.

 Why do I need to remove my debit block?